lordicondev/internal-svg-player/README.md

 Minimalistic internal animation player based on `lottie-web`, SVG-only.

 **This library is not intended for direct use by application developers.**
-It is a stripped-down internal animation engine optimized for specific use cases.
+It is a stripped-down internal animation engine optimized for specific use cases, such as the [Lordicon](https://lordicon.com/) library.

 ---